 Eastbound Loop Destination Routing

 Passengers wanting stations on the loop between Leytonstone and Woodford need to be careful to catch the right train!
+To show which way around the loop the trains travel

 Sometimes trains also end their journeys at Leytonstone.
 Usually this is in a platform that is normally used by westbound trains so to avoid having to walk to one end of the platform and using two stairways to reach the eastbound platform, passengers will usually find it more convenient to wait for the next eastbound train at Leyton.